Affiliate links on Android Authority may earn us a commission. Learn more.

 Meet the Nest Audio

 The Nest Audio is a smooth, nearly seamless device, with one line vertically bisecting it into front and back halves.
-A dedicated mute switch is the only physical toggle on the speaker, which underscores Google’s push for privacy.
+A dedicated mute switch is the only physical toggle, which underscores Google’s push for privacy.
 When the mute switch is toggled on, all four LEDs glow amber until the speaker performs a new task.

-Unlike the Google Nest Mini, the Nest Audio cannot be mounted against a wall.
-Instead, the Nest Audio must stand vertically atop a flat surface.
-For the best sound reproduction, make sure the speaker is unobstructed and isn’t stuck facing the back of a bookshelf or a wall.
+Unlike the Google Nest Mini, the Nest Audio cannot be mounted on a wall.
+It has to stand vertically atop a flat surface.
+For the best sound reproduction, make sure the speaker is unobstructed and isn’t stuck facing the back of a bookshelf, TV, or wall.

 The top (near the seam) is broken into three hidden segments.
-These divisions serve as touch panels, so you can manually control playback and volume.
-I found these controls to be a bit too sensitive on my Google Nest Audio review unit.
+These divisions serve as touch surfaces so you can manually control playback and volume.
+I found these controls to be a bit too sensitive on my review unit.

-A few centimeters below the invisible controls rest the LED indicators that indicate Google Assistant activation, Bluetooth pairing mode, and more.
+A few centimeters below the invisible controls rest the LED indicators that indicate Google Assistant use, Bluetooth pairing mode, and more.

-Inside the Nest Audio lies a new machine learning chip that enables a faster Google Assistant response time.
-Once the software becomes familiar with your habits and go-to commands, it will execute commands faster.
+Inside the speaker is a new machine learning chip.
+Once it becomes familiar with your habits and go-to commands, it will execute Google Assistant requests faster.
 During my five-day test period, I didn’t observe a marked increase in response time, but this may very well change as time goes on.

 The only accessory Google provides with the Nest Audio is the DC power adapter.

 How do Media EQ and Ambient IQ work?

-Media EQ and Ambient IQ streamline the listening experience by reducing the amount of time you need to interact with your smartphone or the speaker.
+Media EQ and Ambient IQ streamline the listening experience by reducing the amount of time you need to spend adjusting the speaker.

 Media EQ dynamically changes the sound signature of the Nest Audio depending on the type of media you choose.
-Simply put, the EQ will sound markedly different when you’re listening to your favorite Arcade Fire album, compared to when Google Assistant is voicing a reply.
+Simply put, the EQ will sound markedly different when you’re listening to your favorite DJ Shadow album compared with a podcast.